TextControl/txtextcontrol-reportingcloud-php/README.md

 ## Unit tests

 100% unit test coverage is supplied by phpunit.
-To run the unit tests and build its report, simply execute the following from the shell:
+To run the unit tests, simply execute the following from the shell:

 ```bash
 rm -fr ./test-coverage && phpunit